-MPS™ sound masking systems can play completely randomized nature sounds, a pleasing background noise to drown the unpleasant ones.
-In studies, moderate noise have been found to more positively affect worker creativity than complete silence, which is more conducive of sleep and rest than work.
+MPS™ sound masking systems can play completely randomized nature sounds, pleasing background noise to drown the unpleasant ones.
+In studies, moderate noise has been found to more positively affect worker creativity than complete silence, which is more conducive to sleep and rest than work.

 Increase the effects with scent.
 Consider diffusers that send out a subtle hint of energizing woodsy scents like pine, sandalwood or eucalyptus into the air, giving you clear-headed employees, able to make smart decisions as they work.